 5 ways financial literacy impacts life beyond the classroom

-As an educator, you’re more than familiar with the subject of ‘financial literacy’.
-After all, it’s woven into the curriculum you teach.
-Not to mention the fact there’s a whole month (November) dedicated to it every year.
+After all, it’s woven into the curriculum you teach—not to mention the fact there’s a whole month (November) dedicated to it every year.

 In fact, here are 5 ways how being financially literate can help you:

 When you are unaware of your financial options, you’re more likely to rely on others to make decisions for you.
-That might be okay when choosing a destination for spring or summer break.
-However, when it comes to the big financial decisions in life (such as choosing a mortgage lender, saving for a 4 over 5, or paying down debt)—knowing what all of your options are gives you the confidence to choose what’s right for you (not what sounds good coming from someone else).
+That might be okay when choosing a destination for winter, spring, or summer break.
+However, when it comes to the big financial decisions in life (such as choosing a mortgage lender, saving for a 4 over 5, or paying down debt)—knowing about all of your options gives you the confidence to choose what’s right for you.

 With identity theft and online scams on the rise, the more you stay in the know, the better prepared you’ll be to protect yourself from falling prey to financial fraud.

 It’s one thing to have financial goals.
-Having a better understanding of what it takes to realize those goals, on the other hand, can be the difference between ‘financial dreams’ and ‘financial reality’.
+Having a better understanding of what it takes to realize those goals, on the other hand, can be the difference when it comes to making your financial dreams a reality.

 When you understand your finances, you stress less and achieve more.
 It’s not just a philosophy—but also a fact.
-According to a national study conducted by the Canadian Bankers Association, the most financially knowledgeable Canadians also happen to be amongst the highest earning.
-That same study also determined that those with a financial advisor also happened to be more financially literate.
+According to a national study conducted by the Canadian Bankers Association, the most financially-knowledgeable Canadians also happen to be amongst the highest earning.
+That same study also concluded that those with a financial advisor also happened to be more financially literate.
 Coincidence?
 We think not.

 Of course when it comes to financial literacy, nobody educates educators better than Educators.

-Since 1975, we’ve been providing education members with the resources to gain a better understanding of their finances so they can transform their own financial dreams into reality.
+Since 1975, we’ve been providing education members with the educator-specific resources they need to gain a better understanding of their finances—because for us, there’s nothing better in the world than helping to transform financial dreams into reality.